 We first examine these issues when firms are founded, examining how early decisions by founders can facilitate or inhibit growth.
 Second, we look at the next phase of the growing firm's lifecycle, where founders are building the backbone of talent.
 Here, the key is how to shape the culture and human resource practices that will define the young firm.
-Finally, we look at the challenges of maintaining the organization as rapid growth challenges the status quo.
+Finally, we look at challenges of maintaining the organization as rapid growth challenges the status quo.

-In addition to conceptual and practical readings, every class will feature a case illustrating key concepts and issues facing leaders of start-ups and fast-growing firms.
-Every class will also feature a presentation by and conversation with an outside expert whose work is based on guiding or advising start-ups and fast-growing small firms.
+The class will have three key components.
+First, each class will have conceptual and practical readings relevant to the topic of the class including a case illustrating key concepts and issues facing leaders of start-ups and fast-growing firms.
+Second, practical application and examples will be provided relevant to the topic.
+Lastly, every class will also feature a presentation by and conversation with an outside expert whose work is relevant to guiding or advising start-ups and fast-growing small firms.